nezort11/nezort11/README.md

 - 👋 Hi, I’m @Egor4ik325
-- 👀 I’m interested in web application development
+- 👀 I’m interested in WebApp development (+ other fields)
 - 🌱 I’m currently learning Django web framework
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me t.me/nezort11

 <!---
 Egor4ik325/Egor4ik325 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.